 Those dedicated to keeping freedom freedom-free tend to have the upper hand.
 To fight them is at best a full time job.
 At worst a losing proposition.

-This is not to say that one shouldn't give due process a chance.
-But standing on principle come-what-may is a good way to lose one's home and possibly more.
+This is not to say that we shouldn't give due process a chance.
+But standing on principle come-what-may is a good way to lose our home, freedom and possibly more.

 Consider moving along before push comes to shove.